kpdudek/Quadrotor_Thrust_Analysis/README.md

 ip address: 192.168.1.241
 ```

 Now, run QGroundContol and calibrate the sensors on the quadcopter before mounting to the stand.
-Connect the sensor to the dri network before plugging it in.
+Connect the sensor to the dri network before powering it on.

 Data collection on the quad must follow this procedure:
 ```
-0. Create a folder in which to store all of the files that will be created during the test run.
-Name it following the convention QuadName_Year_Month_Day_WhatYouManipulate_FlightMode
+0. Run ATINetFT.jar and connect to the sensor.
+Click on log data and create a new folder ~/ATI_Log_Processor/Test_Data/R2_Date_TestDescription_FlightMode to save the log file to.
 1. Arm the quadcopter and press "Collect Data" as close to simultaneously as possible.
 The analysis program can handle misalignemnt of a few seconds at max
-2. Wait 3 seconds to let the motors equalize
+2. Move the throttle inbetween the 2nd and 3rd line then wait 3 seconds to let the motors equalize
 3. Provide three spikes of full roll right separated by ~1 second.
-These bumps show up on the sensor data and allow the analssis program to find the offset between plots
+These bumps show up on the sensor data and allow the analysis program to find the offset between plots
-4. Now, perform your test run
+4. Now, perform your test run varying throttle, roll and pitch
-5. When the test run has finished, move the .csv file from the F/T sensor into a folder with the .ulg file from the /Log folder on the pix hawk's sd card.
-The pix hawk names the logs numerically, so you must rename the .ulg file to the same name as the F/T sensor
+5. When the test run has finished, move the .ulg file from the /Log/ folder on the pix hawk's sd card.
+The pix hawk names the logs numerically, so you must rename the .ulg file to the same name as the F/T sensor file you just recorded
-6. Navigate to /pyulog/pyulog and run: python ulog2csv /path/to/file.ulg -o /output/path
+6. Navigate to ~/ATI_Log_Processor/pyulog/pyulog and run: python ulog2csv /path/to/file.ulg -o .
 7. Now open matlab and set your working directory to the folder containing all of the files
 ```